McLargo/mkdown-docs/docs/utils/supervisor.md

 supervisorctl status will show an error.
 To solve, check new configuration files, if something is buggy, fix it or remove conf and run command again.

-Then, run, to relaoad new configuration and start service again with:
+Then, run, to reload new configuration and start service again with:

 ```bash
 sudo supervisorctl reload